nshiab/simple-data-analysis/README.md

 Note that DuckDB, which powers SDA, can also be used with [Python](https://duckdb.org/docs/api/python/overview.html) and [R](https://duckdb.org/docs/api/r).

+## SDA in an Observable notebook

+Observable notebooks are great for data analysis in JavaScript.
+This [example](https://observablehq.com/@nshiab/hello-simple-data-analysis) shows you how to use simple-data-analysis in one of them.

 ## SDA in an HTML page

 If you want to add the library directly to your webpage, you can use a npm-based CDN like jsDelivr.